 Pay, health care and retirement benefits are SEANC's core legislative objectives.
 SEANC has worked diligently to ensure state employee pay does not fall further and further behind market rate.
 In 2006 and 2007, SEANC secured the largest back-to-back pay raises in two decades.
 The most recent pay raises for state employees includes the following:

 |2005||2.0% or $850 + 40 hrs.|

 |2008||2.75% or $1,100|

 The people of North Carolina deserve the best.
-The state's 9 million citizens rely on state employees to make sure criminals are kept off our streets; to keep watch over the vulnerable population of those mentally unable to care for themselves; to make sure nursing homes and hospitals are inspected.
+The state's more than 9 million citizens rely on state employees to make sure criminals are kept off our streets; to keep watch over the vulnerable population of those mentally unable to care for themselves; to make sure nursing homes and hospitals are inspected.
 We need state employees to make sure that our highly-traveled roads provide safe passage to work, family or church.